 - Cover with the remaining dough up to three-quarters of the mold.

-Step 4: Perfect cooking
+Step 4: Perfect Baking

-- Preheat the oven to 200°C (gas mark 6-7) .
+- Preheat the oven to 200 °C (th.
+6-7).

-- Bake the cakes for 10 to 12 minutes .
+- Bake the cakes for 10 à 12 minutes.

 - The edge should be set, but the center should still wobble slightly.

-Step 5: Presentation and tasting
+Step 5: Assembly and Tasting

-- Sprinkle lightly with cocoa powder.
+- Lightly sprinkle with cocoa powder.

-Tips & Variations
+Tips & variations

 - Gluten-free version